Choose a conveyancer

 How to pick a conveyancer

-Consider verified reviews, fees & whether they charge you if the sale falls through, location, qualifications, which mortgage lender panels they are on, and their previous experience.
+Consider reviews, fees & whether they charge you if the sale falls through, location, qualifications, which mortgage lender panels they are on, and their previous experience.

 • Your total legal costs are made up of the fees for the conveyancer’s time, and the disbursements (costs they pay to other people on your behalf).

-• This total can vary from £1,000 to £3,000.
+• Total legal costs can vary from £1,000 to £3,000.
 The UK average is ~£2,200.

-• The total cost depends on how complicated the legal side of your home purchase is, and your choice of conveyancer.
+• The total legal cost depends on how complicated the legal side of your home purchase is, and your choice of conveyancer.

 • It’s also worth remembering that the quote you’re given may be lower than the final cost you end up paying if things turn out to be more complicated than expected.